nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `mark 1 d/2021-10-01 o/This person is sad`
 * `mark S6878830G d/2021-10-01`
 * `list` followed by `mark 2` Marks the 2nd person in the list with the current date and no notes.
+* `find Betsy` followed by `mark 1 d/2021-10-01 o/This person is sad` Marks the 1st person in the results of the `find` command with the specified date and note.

 ### Getting call history : `history`

-Shows a list of call dates and corresponding notes for the specified elderly.
+Shows a list of call dates and corresponding notes for the specified elderly, sorted from the latest to the oldest date.

 Format: `history INDEX/NRIC`

 * Shows the call history of the elderly at the specified `INDEX` or `NRIC`.
 * The `INDEX` refers to the number displayed in the current person list.
 It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
 * The `NRIC` must be a valid, government issued NRIC.
-* The `NRIC` used to select the elderly must exist in the person list.
+* The `NRIC` used to select the elderly must exist in the current person list.

 Examples:
 * `list` followed by `history 2` shows the call history of the 2nd elderly in ContactMate.
+* `find Betsy` followed by `history 1` shows the call history of the 1st elderly in the results of the `find` command.
 * `history S6878830G` shows the call history of the elderly with NRIC S6878830G.
   ![result for 'history S6878830G'](images/historyAlice.png)